Hi! I’m Maddie Stone. 👋

-Hi!
-I’m Maddie Stone. 👋 I currently work as a Security Researcher at Google Project Zero where I focus on 0-day exploits used in the wild.
-I search for them, analyze them, learn from them, and write about them.
+From 2019-2023 I worked as a Security Researcher at Google Project Zero where I focused on 0-day exploits used in the wild.
+I searched for them, analyzed them, learned from them, and wrote about them.
 You can find our team’s work on the Project Zero blog.

 If you’re interested in learning more about me, Lily Hay Newman wrote a too nice profile of me for Wired: “The Unsinkable Maddie Stone, Google’s Bug-Hunting Badass”